douglas-schwingel/busapi/README.md

 }
 ```

-- Search line by name (If the contains the passed string)
+- GET - Search line by name (If the contains the passed string)

 >http://localhost:8080/line-service/v1/lines/name/ipiranga